ad-aspera/HRV-EDA/README.md

 The dataset analysed was  [Dataset on electrocardiograph, sleep and metabolic function of male type 2 diabetes mellitus  2023](https://data.mendeley.com/datasets/9c47vwvtss/4).

-Accompanying ECG RR detection algorithm can be found in sister folder.
+Due to small size HRV data is included.
+The ECG R-eak detection algorithm and accompanying analysis can be found in sister folder.

-Data file can be found separately.

 ## Disclaimer